 Complete Statement, introduced in ReSharper 4, is a feature that inserts necessary syntax elements (braces, semicolons etc.) and gets you to the position to start the next statement, saving you from excessive juggling with the caret.
 As you work, keep in mind the default shortcut for this feature: Ctrl+Shift+Enter.

 Complete Statement (also known as Smart Enter) comes to rescue in numerous scenarios, including auto-closing parentheses, adding semicolons, completing if, while and for statements, and so on.

-For example, whenever you declare a new method, Complete Statement comes handy after specifying method parameters:
+For example, whenever you declare a new method, Complete Statement comes in handy after specifying method parameters: